SyriaOfficial Name: Syrian Arab Republic

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
-As the U.S. Embassy in Damascus has suspended operations, U.S. citizens are reminded that the Czech Government, through the Czech Embassy in Damascus, currently serves as the Protecting Power for U.S. interests in Syria; however, their ability to provide services is limited.
+As the U.S. Embassy in Damascus has suspended operations, U.S. citizens are reminded that the Czech Government, through the U.S. Interests Section of the Czech Embassy in Damascus, currently serves as the Protecting Power for U.S. interests in Syria; however, their ability to provide services is extremely limited.
 A U.S. embassy or consulate in a neighboring country can:

 The local equivalents to the “911” emergency line in Syria are 110 for ambulance, 113 for fire, and 112 for the police.
 Syrian operators, however, do not usually speak English.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Interests Section or U.S. Embassy Amman for assistance.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.